merlos/cedula-panama/README.md

 # Validador Javascript de cédulas de Panamá / _Javascript validator for the Panamenian id cedula_
+Valida si una cadena texto es una cédula panameña válida.
+El validador se puede utilizar para validar una cédula completa o para validar el formato  mientras un usuario escribe en un campo de texto.

-Validates if a string is a valid cedula or it is
+Validates if a string is a valid Panamenian cedula.
+The validator can be used either for checking a complete string or for testing if it is valid the format while typing in an input box.

 ## Instalación / _Installation_